Skyost/Scriny/README.md

 * Allows custom top-level functions and variables.
 * Easy to use and integrate.

-Scriny is already used in two of my projects:
+Scriny is already used in two of my projects :
 - [Mathonaut](https://mathonaut.skyost.eu), for parsing and evaluating mathematical expressions.
 - [Révise tes maths !](https://github.com/Skyost/ReviseTesMaths), for a similar purpose.